twilio/twilio-webchat-react-app/README.md

         5. Review the account access required and click continue.

     3. Once redirected to the [OAuth Playground](https://developers.google.com/oauthplayground), click on "Exchange authorisation code for tokens" and copy the refresh token to the relevant key-value pair in `cypress.env.json`.

+Additionally, the email-specific Cypress tests will be skipped if the emailing of transcripts is not enabled.

 # Project Structure